augmenos/AugmenosCode/README.md

 ![Augmenos Code Preview](/images/Simulator%20Screenshot%20-%20AVP%20Simulator%201.2%20-%202024-07-15%20at%2009.49.41.png)

 Augmenos Code is a simple app that showcases some of visionOS capabilities with open source code.
 Experience the samples interactively in-app on Apple Vision Pro and view the code alongside them.
-Intended for developers new to visionOS..
+Intended for developers new to visionOS.

+[Download](https://apps.apple.com/app/augmenos-code/id6544806836) on the App Store.

 ## Frameworks